antonio-marasescu/the-stc-repository/cloud/aws/aws-cloud-practitioner-questions.md

   - Business
 - Which of the following is CORRECT regarding removing an AWS account from AWS Organizations?
   - The AWS account must be able to operate as a standalone account.
 Only then it can be removed from AWS organizations
+- Bob and Susan each have an AWS account in AWS Organizations.
+Susan has five Reserved Instances (RIs) of the same type and Bob has none.
+During one particular hour, Susan uses three instances and Bob uses six for a total of nine instances on the organization's consolidated bill.
+  - Bob receives the cost-benefit from Susan's Reserved Instances only if he launches his instances in the same Availability Zone where Susan purchased her Reserved Instances
+  - AWS bills five instances as Reserved Instances, and the remaining four instances as regular instances
+- Which of the following are benefits of the AWS Web Application Firewall (WAF)?
+(Select two)
+  - WAF can block all requests except the ones that you allow
+  - WAF can check for the presence of SQL code that is likely to be malicious (known as SQL injection)
+- An e-commerce company has migrated its IT infrastructure from the on-premises data center to AWS Cloud.
+Which of the following costs is the company responsible for?
+  - Application Software License Costs
+- Which of the following is the MOST cost-effective EC2 instance purchasing option for short-term, spiky and critical workloads on AWS Cloud?
+  - On-Demand Instance
+- A social media analytics company wants to migrate to a serverless stack on AWS.
+Which of the following scenarios can be handled by AWS Lambda?
+(Select two)
+  - Lambda can be used to execute code in response to events such as updates to DynamoDB tables
+  - Lambda can be used for preprocessing of data before it is stored in Amazon S3 buckets
+- Which of the following statements are CORRECT regarding AWS Global Accelerator?
+(Select two)
+  - Global Accelerator is a good fit for non-HTTP use cases
+  - Global Accelerator provides static IP addresses that act as a fixed entry point to your applications
+- AWS Shield Advanced provides expanded DDoS attack protection for web applications running on which of the following resources?
+(Select two)
+  - Elastic Compute Cloud
+  - CloudFront
+- As per the Shared Responsibility Model, Security and Compliance is a shared responsibility between AWS and the customer.
+Which of the following security services falls under the purview of AWS under the Shared Responsibility Model?
+  - Shield Standard
+- Which of the following is correct regarding the AWS RDS service?
+  - You can use Read Replicas for both improved read performance as well as Disaster Recovery
+- Which AWS entity enables you to privately connect your VPC to an Amazon SQS queue?
+  - VPC Interface Endpoint
+- Which AWS services can be used together to send alerts whenever the AWS account root user signs in?
+(Select two)
+  - CloudWatch, SNS
+- Which of the following AWS storage services can be directly used with on-premises systems?
+  - EFS
+- AWS Marketplace facilitates which of the following use-cases?
+(Select two)
+  - AWS customer can buy software that has been bundled into customized AMIs by the AWS Marketplace sellers
+  - Sell Software as a Service (SaaS) solutions to AWS customers
+- Which of the following describes an Availability Zone in the AWS Cloud?
+  - One or more data centers in the same location
+-